Bagging Algorithm

 - Context

-- It can be a Bagging Classification Algorithm or a Bagging Regression Algorithm.
+- It can range from being a Bagging Classification Algorithm to being a Bagging Regression Algorithm.

-- It can reduces variance over the base algorithm while only slightly increasing bias.
+- It can reduce variance over the base algorithm while only slightly increasing bias.
 (Domingos, 2012)

 - Counter-Example(s):